Minerals

 Captain Matthew Flinders (1774–1814) led the first circumnavigation of Australia, charting much of South Australia’s coast.
 His grave was rediscovered in London in 2019, identified by the engraved lead plate on his coffin.
 Reburied in 2024 with a replica plate, the original is now part of the South Australian State History Collection.

-Members of the public can view it at Government House Adelaide at Open Day (Sunday, 12 October) with another to follow in May.
+Members of the public can view it at Government House Adelaide at the 2026 Open Day.

 Read more